joakimsk/pyolex/README.md

 3697.777122 301.0430802 1675377136 Garnstart
 3698.377122 300.9230802 1675377136 Garnstopp
 ```

+##### Contribution
+If you are missing functionality or find bugs, either submit a patch, or be prepared to send example "Ruter"-file when submitting the bug-report.

 ### License
 pyolex is open-source and licensed under GNU GPL, Version 3.